-A. Any person with a positive Nucleic Acid Amplification Test (NAAT) including RT-PCR test

-B. Any person with a positive SARS-CoV-2 Antigen-RDT AND meeting either the probable case definition or suspect criteria A OR B
+- A. Any person with a positive Nucleic Acid Amplification Test (NAAT) including RT-PCR test - B. Any person with a positive SARS-CoV-2 Antigen-RDT AND meeting either the probable case definition or suspect criteria A OR B - C. An asymptomatic person with a positive SARS-CoV-2 Antigen-RDT, who is a contact of a probable or confirmed case (7)

-C. An asymptomatic person with a positive SARS-CoV-2 Antigen-RDT, who is a contact of a probable or confirmed case (7) Contact: A contact is a person who experienced any one of the following exposures during the 2 days before and the 14 days aGer the onset of symptoms of a probable or confirmed case:
+Contact: A contact is a person who experienced any one of the following exposures during the 2 days before and the 14 days after the onset of symptoms of a probable or confirmed case:

-1. Face-to-face contact with a probable or confirmed case within 1 meter and for more than 15 minutes;

-2. Direct physical contact with a probable or confirmed case;

-3. Direct care for a patient with probable or confirmed COVID-

-19 disease without using proper personal protective equipment (PPE); OR
+- 1. Face-to-face contact with a probable or confirmed case within 1 meter and for more than 15 minutes; - 2.
+Direct physical contact with a probable or confirmed case; - Direct care for a patient with probable or confirmed COVID-19 disease without using proper personal protective equipment (PPE); OR - 4.
+Other situations as indicated by local risk assessments.

-4. Other situations as indicated by local risk assessments.
-Note: For confirmed asymptomatic cases, the period of contact is measured as the 2 days before through the 14 days afer the date on which the sample was taken which led to confirmation.
+Note: For confirmed asymptomatic cases, the period of contact ismeasuredasthe2days beforethroughthe14daysaferthe date on which the sample was taken which led to confirmation.
 (7)